AI-generated

 Issues

-- Substantive Issues: Is a house constructed by a lessee on leased land considered real property or personal property for the purpose of attachment and execution?
+• Substantive Issues: Whether a house built by a lessee on leased land is real or personal property for purposes of attachment under the Rules of Court.

 Ruling